 Up to 2 hours £1

 Over 3 hours £3

 Parking after 6pm is free.

-At busy times we recommend other local car parks including East Pallant Car Park and Prince George’s Street Car Park.
+There are two other council car parks a few minutes walk away - East Pallant Car Park and Prince George’s Street Car Park.

 Parking for disabled patrons

 Blue Badge holders can use the Pay and Display car park at the bottom of the slope for free when displaying their badge.
-Cars displaying a Blue Badge can also be parked on double-yellow lines in adjoining streets, for up to three hours.
-We would recommend doing so in the layby on Town Hall Road and on Beechworth Road.
+Cars displaying a Blue Badge can also be parked on double-yellow lines in adjoining streets (closest are Town Hall Road and Beechworth Road), for up to three hours.
+Please note the top car park directly outside The Spring entrance is private and Blue Badge holders cannot park there.